FRIDAY FAVORITES: Skinny Zoodles (Zucchini Noodle) Recipes

 Q: How do I cook them?

-Boiling: If you’re going to mix them with pasta, plunge them right into the boiling water with the pasta as soon as the pasta is done.
+A: Boiling - If you're going to mix them with pasta, plunge them right into the boiling water with the pasta as soon as the pasta is done.
 They only need to simmer for a minute or two to get soft and can be drained right along with the pasta.

 Q: Sometimes when I add a sauce it turns runny, how do I avoid that?

 A: Zucchini has a very high water content, so after cooking, if you add a sauce, it can tend to get soupy.
 Try using thicker sauces.
 Another trick is to plan ahead and expel some of the water from your zucchini, first.
-Toss your raw zoodles with kosher salt (about 1/4 teaspoon per small/med zucchini) and then place them in a mesh strainer that drains over a bowl.
+Toss your raw zoodles with kosher salt (about ¼ teaspoon per small/med zucchini) and then place them in a mesh strainer (affiliate link) that drains over a bowl.

 More Helpful Videos on Making Zucchini Noodles...